-Identity thieves and Fraud can do a lot of damage to your financial well being.
+Identity thieves and Fraud can do a lot of damage to your financial wellbeing.
 They can go on spending sprees using your credit card, using your name and Social Security number, they can open new credit card accounts, they could give your name to the police if they get arrested.
 Fraud can open the door to identity theft by letting identity thieves know they have an easy target, plus giving them access to information that they need to steal your identity.
 Fraud and Identity theft is occurring in Kiowa County.
-While most citizens of Kiowa County seem to be fairly aware about fraud issues in Kiowa County and have an idea about what to be careful about, some may not.
-The Kiowa County Sheriff’s Office has put this information on the web site in order to further educate the community about what to do if they fall victim to identity theft, as well as the different types of identity theft that occur more frequently in Kiowa County.
+While most citizens of Kiowa County seem to be aware about fraud issues in Kiowa County and have an idea about what to be careful about, some may not.
+The Kiowa County Sheriff’s Office has put this information on the web site to further educate the community about what to do if they fall victim to identity theft, as well as the different types of identity theft that occur more frequently in Kiowa County.

 The Sheriff’s Office also has brochures and information regarding Fraud and Identity Theft available at the office.